-- 5.4 In relation to the requirement for the Mavesyn Ridware Neighbourhood Plan to be subject to Habitat Regulations Assessment, the assessment detailed at Section 4 of this report concluded that there are no potential significant effects upon European Sites and no further work as part of the compliance with the Habitat Regulations will be required.
-Natural England disagreed with the conclusions of this screening report and have advised that further stages of HRA will be required and that this should assess both the recreational pressures on Cannock Chase SAC and evaluate the potential impact on air quality from both the construction phase and any vehicular traffic.
-Detail of the responses provided by Natural England are included at Appendix 3.2 of this report. - 5.5 Following the responses from Natural England it is recommended that further stages of HRA are undertaken in respect of the Mavesyn Ridware Neighbourhood Plan (as currently drafted) to satisfy the concerns of Natural England and ensure compliance with the Habitats Directive.
+5.4 In relation to the requirement for the Little Aston neighbourhood plan to be subject to Habitat Regulations Assessment, the assessment detailed at Section 4 of this report concluded that there are no potential significant effects upon European Sites and no further work as part of the compliance with the Habitat Regulations will be required.
+The statutory consultees indicated they agreed with the conclusions of this screening report regarding HRA.